 Chimney Cleaning: forward scheduling your next appointment

 Because chimney professionals can count on being overwhelmed with business during the autumn months, many offer forward scheduling to their preferred customers.
 At the end of the job when your sweep presents the bill, ask if you can make an appointment for sometime in the spring or summer.
-Many chimney companies carry calendars for a year or two in advance and can schedule your next appointment for a time that is most convenient for you.
+Many chimney companies carry calendars for a year or two in advance and can schedule your next appointment for a time that is most convenient for you to have your chimney cleaned.

 ~ Asking for Chimney Information ~